 A surprising side-effect of the work was increased orgasms.
 Many women reported improved sexual function including increased desire and orgasm, and less intercourse pain after receiving the therapy, according to two other published medical citations (Fertility & Sterility, Medscape General Medicine).

 “These initial results are very encouraging,” said the Wurns.
-“Many physicians are impressed that a non-surgical therapy (Wurn Technique™) can be effective treating pain or infertility.”
+“Many physicians are impressed that a non-surgical therapy (Wurn Technique™) can be effective in treating pain or infertility.”